dti-cognaio/cognaio-cloud-extract-iac/Readme.md

-# Terraform repository for Azure infrastructure for COGNAiO® cloud extract
+# Terraform repository for Azure infrastructure for COGNAiO® Cloud Extract
-This repository serves as an example of how the infrastructure component for the COGNAiO® cloud extract can be set up.
+This repository serves as an example of how the infrastructure component for the COGNAiO® Cloud Extract can be set up.

 COGNAiO cloud extract is a cloud native application and can be installed via [HelmCharts](https://github.com/dti-cognaio/cognaio-cloud-extract-helm).
 The application requires a postgreSQL and various OpenAi components from Azure.
 The mandatory resources are marked (*) below in the detailed description.
 All other infrastructure components can be customized as needed, as long as the application has the connections to the mentioned resources.
 Feel free to:
-- deploy COGNAiO® cloud extract without application gateway.
+- deploy COGNAiO® Cloud Extract without application gateway.
 - Customize the Ip-Ranges.
 - Customize the SKU tiers to your needs etc.
 - Scale the AKS cluster to your needs